-- An investigation has been concluded, appropriate action has been taken and no further incidents have occurred over a given period (this will vary depending on the nature of the case); or - We are unable to gather sufficient evidence in order to take any action.
+- An investigation has been concluded, appropriate action has been taken and no further incidents have occurred over a given period (this will vary depending on the nature of the case); or - We are unable to gather sufficient evidence to enable us to take any action.

-We consult the complainant before proposing to close a case and explain our reasons for doing so.
-We listen to any reasons they give us as to why the case shouldn't be closed.
-Where we are informed of a new ASB case we will open a new case referring to the previous ASB history.
+We consult the customer before proposing to close a case and explain our reasons for doing so.
+We listen to any reasons they give us as to why the case should not be closed.
+Where we are informed of a new ASB case, we will open a new case referring to the previous ASB history.